Trictrac: Origin

 The main sources for determining the origin of trictrac are the treatises published since the 17th century:

 Jollivet (1634), in the earliest treatise on the history of the game knew nothing about its age or country of origin:

 The anonymous author of the second book on trictrac, published by Charpentier (1698, 1701, 1715) cites two possible countries, France and Germany (in fact, Vienna in Austria) as its origin and comes down in favour of France:

 Soumille (1738) and Fallavel (1776) do not tackle the subject nor do Guiton (1816) or Lelasseux-Lafosse who wrote the last major treatise in 1852.

 Lepeintre (1818), without providing a source, advances the proposition that trictrac was introduced into France at the beginning of the 16th century:

-The treatises on trictrac do not go back before the early 17th century and searches of the literature are hampered by the fact that the word trictrac was also given to the board used for all tables games and modern versions of ancient texts have the word "trictrac" when it did not exist in the originals, any search on the word "trictrac" in its different spellings must be accompanied by that of expressions specific to the game.
+The treatises on the game do not go back before the early 17th century and searches of the literature are hampered by the fact that the word trictrac was also given to the board used for all tables games and modern versions of ancient texts have the word trictrac when it did not exist in the originals.
+Any search on the word trictrac in its different spellings must be accompanied by that of expressions specific to the game.

 A poem entitled La Friquassée crotestyllonnée, des antiques modernes chansons, the preface of which is dated 1557, notably takes up, sometimes playing on words, a large number of expressions of children's games, practised at the time in Rouen, three of which are also typical of the game of trictrac:

 However, these expressions were very common at that time (the first two refer to a deceived husband, the last a prostitute), so the reference to trictrac is not certain.
 In addition, in 1907 a book was published bringing together in particular group games still played in the Normandy bocage, including the one entitled "Petit jean, Gros Jean, et Margot la fendue" which was played with three counters of wood, one small, one longer and another fork-shaped, and which could well correspond to the one quoted in La Friquassée crotestyllonnée of 1557.

-Tic-tac and trictrac
+Tic-tac

 Tic-tac or tick-tack is a game very close to trictrac, using some of its characteristic situations and features.
 The movement rules for the men are less restrictive, and points are not scored.
 As soon as a player achieves a winning game situation that player wins the partie.
 It is thus a very fast game, a few minutes to a quarter of an hour of playing time, favouring bets and raising.